Why do I have anxiety? What makes people anxious?

 Do I have anxiety?

 Again, we all have anxious moments or events.
 But if anxiety is driving your life and preventing you from doing what you want to be doing, it’s probably time to seek some help and make some changes.
 You want to use your fear before your fear uses you.
-To do that, you need to break your current pattern.
+To do that, you need to break your current pattern and be active when it comes to finding help.

 Anxiety as a driver, not an immobilizer

 Not everyone reacts to anxiety in the same way, but why?
-It has to do with how you’ve become wired.
-Think of it this way: for some people, jumping out of a plane is the most exciting thing they can do.
+It has to do with how you’re wired.
+Think of it this way: For some people, jumping out of a plane is the most exciting thing they can do.
 But for others, it’s the most terrifying.
 But you can train yourself to change how you react, especially with direct conditioning.
 Think of this as muscle training for stress.

 To be clear, this kind of training doesn’t mean you’ll never feel bad or anxious ever again.
-But it gives you the tools you need to not stay here.
-Another key: don’t make these changes just to serve yourself.
+But it gives you the tools you need to acknowledge your sense of anxiety, deal with it and move on.
+Another key: Don’t make these changes just to serve yourself.
 Find a greater purpose, one that gives you energy.
 This could be your family, community, even the world at large.
-Motives matter.
+Motives matter and can do a world of difference when it comes to treating your anxiety.

 Want more ideas for how to deal with anxiety?
 Learn more here.